 - May hold position(s) in other professional societies or relevant organizations.
-Such commitments to external activities should not adversely impact, or appear to impact, his or her capacity to meet his/her responsibility to the Society, which should be their primary focus. - May not hold officer, director, managerial, employment or any other position, whether or not compensated, with any health-related business. - May not individually receive salaries, consulting fees, honorarium for advisory boards, royalties or any other form of compensation from a health-related business during their terms of office. - May not participate as spokespersons for any such health-related business through an industry speaker's bureau, advisory board, or otherwise and may not present at educational programs sponsored, funded, managed or directed by such a health-related business concern.
+Such commitments to external activities should not adversely impact, or appear to impact, his or her capacity to meet his/her responsibility to the Society, which should be their primary focus. - May not hold officer, director, managerial, employment or any other position, whether or not compensated, with any health-related business. - May not individually receive salaries, consulting fees, honorarium for advisory boards, or any other form of compensation from a health-related business during their terms of office. - May receive royalties from book chapters, online books or patents that cumulatively does not exceed \$50,000 on an annual basis - May not participate as spokespersons for any such health-related business through an industry speaker's bureau, advisory board, or otherwise and may not present at educational programs sponsored, funded, managed or directed by such a health-related business.